 Although The Least Worst Place suggests in some ways that the history of the Guantanamo facility could have turned out otherwise, such an outcome would have required a government that actually paid attention to people — like Lehnert — who seemed to have a decent, practical awareness of how to manage complex situations.
 For an administration that demonstrated continually that professionalism mattered far less than ideology, it’s depressingly hard to imagine how any of that might have come to pass.

 Which, of course, brings us to another point.
-It’s obvious why Alito’s membership in CAP was potentially relevant — it’s obviously troubling for a Supreme Court justice to have belonged to an explicitly exclusionary group.
-How much weight you want to put on it is debatable, but its relevance to Alito’s critics is obvious.
-On the other hand, what on earth about Sotomayor’s student activities reflect poorly on her as a Supreme Court justice?
-Here’s the feeble punchline:
+It’s obvious why Alito’s membership in CAP was potentially relevant — it’s troubling for a Supreme Court justice to have belonged to an explicitly exclusionary group and then boasted about it when he applied for federal jobs.
+How much weight you want to put on it is debatable, but its relevance to Alito’s critics is clear.
+On the other hand, what on earth about Sotomayor’s student activities reflects poorly on her as a Supreme Court justice?
+Here’s the punchline:

 And some [who exactly?
 The voices in your head? -- ed.] may see Sotomayor’s letter as evidence that she was predisposed to look for the worst, not the best, in the institution that had afforded her such opportunities.
 She now sits on Princeton’s Board of Trustees.